 What Is Dental Bonding?

-Dental Bonding is the use of white (tooth-colored) composite filling material for filling, repairing or making aesthetic improvements to a tooth.
-The procedure is technique-sensitive, which means the systems in the procedure have to be performed precisely and without error.
-Filling material can be used to cover a small area, or even the entire surface of a tooth.
+Dental Bonding is the use of white composite filling material to restore, repair, or improve the appearance of a tooth.
+The procedure is technique-sensitive, meaning the systems involved must be performed precisely and without error.
+Filling material can be used to cover a small area or even the entire surface of a tooth.

 What To Consider With Dental Bonding

-We will discuss the pros and cons of using tooth bonding for your specific situation.
-We will discuss all the options for fixing, filling or improving your tooth (teeth) so that you have all the information you need to decide which dental restoration is best for you.
-At Gentle Dentistry, we understand the precision needed to achieve top success using tooth-colored fillings.
+We will examine the benefits and drawbacks of tooth bonding in relation to your specific circumstances.
+We will review all available methods for restoring, filling, or enhancing your teeth, ensuring you have the information you need to make an informed decision about the most suitable dental restoration.
+At Gentle Dentistry, we understand the precision required to achieve optimal results with tooth-colored fillings.

 What Are Composite Fillings?

-White or teeth colored fillings have been a preferred method of filling teeth for decades.
-Composite fillings may be changing the landscape for those people who revel in the number of cavities they’ve acquired over the years.
+White or tooth-colored fillings have been a preferred tooth-filling option for decades.
+Composite fillings might be a revolutionary option for individuals who have accumulated a large number of cavities over the years.
 Why?

-Limitations of the bonding material exist when the cavity or old filling is too large (over half the tooth), if the tooth to be restored has cracks or fractures, or if there are heavy chewing forces on the tooth to be restored.
-Sometimes a porcelain restoration (like a crown) is the better option than dental bonding.
-If you decide to get a composite filling, they do not last as long as porcelain restorations like crowns.
-You can expect to get 5-7 years before repair or replacement is indicated.
-If the filling was already a large one, upon replacement, it probably will need a porcelain restoration.
+The effectiveness of the bonding material can be compromised under specific circumstances.
+It may not work well if the cavity or previous filling occupies more than half of the tooth, if the tooth has existing cracks or fractures, or if it experiences significant chewing pressure.
+In some cases, a porcelain restoration, like a crown, may be a better choice than dental bonding.
+If you opt for a composite filling, it typically won’t last as long as a porcelain restoration.
+You can generally expect to wait about 5 to 7 years before a repair or replacement is necessary.
+If the filling is already large, it will likely need to be replaced with a porcelain restoration.

-Why See Dr. Rasmussen Or Dr. del Cueto For Your Dental Bonding Procedure?
+Why See Dr. Tong For Your Dental Bonding Procedure?

 Contact us today at (813) 734-7102 to schedule an appointment